superhuit-ch/mongo-k8s-sidecar/README.md

 There you will also find some helper scripts to test out creating the replica set and resizing it.

+## Authentication
+If this is your first setup, please remove the "--auth" from the apropriated mongo-controller yaml template at ./example/mongo-controller-xxxxx-template.yaml

+To add authentication simply follow the MongoDB documentation to create a new admin user and then restore the "--auth" option here.
+You'll be then able to delete your replicas and add them back.
+(!)
+This method to enable authentication requires that you have a persistent storage attached to the DB (!)

 ### Settings

 - MONGO_SIDECAR_POD_LABELS